ModEnc is currently in Maintenance Mode: Changes could occur at any given moment, without advance warning.

 Verses=0,0,0,0,0,0,0,0,0,1,1

 Additionally: This selection mechanism works in tandem with the timer system.
 You can initially use (Elite)StageX to divide the timer into multiple phases, then employ Verses for weapon selection within each phase - naturally, within the weapon quantity limits supported by this Gattling Weapon System.
+Here is a simple example combining both switching rules.

 See Also